 Masturbation: The Positive Effect of Solo Sex on Overall Wellbeing

-Solo sex to help overall wellbeing is not a new concept.
-Masturbation tools that aided orgasms have been around for centuries, even if they were first designed to help the treatment of ailments, not for pleasure purposes.
-The first vibrator that came to market was by an English physician called Joseph Mortimer Granville.
-Dr Granville invented an electric vibrator in 1883, to treat pain, headaches and constipation.
-In fact, the first vibrator as we know it was made for men, not women.
-And though they were not used for ‘sexual’ purposes, they certainly hinted that they could be used for this purpose with an advert that ran in 1908 about women’s needs.
+The first vibrator that came to market in 1883.
+It was created by an English physician called Joseph Mortimer Granville to treat pain, headaches and constipation.
+In fact, the first vibrator was made for men, not women.
+And though they weren’t used for ‘sexual’ purposes, it was certainly hinted that they could be used for this purpose.
 Although masturbation was seen as shameful and frowned upon, there was no denying the positive effects it had.

 DEEPENS THE MIND-BODY CONNECTION

-For a women, there is not only a myriad of health benefits, but also the ability to gain access to connect further with the mind and body.
-The female clitoris, is actually named after the Greek word for key (kleitoris) as it is the only organ in the body that is purely designed for pleasure.
-Freud, one of the fathers of modern psychology, deemed orgasms that were clitoral as mere infantile, and to be avoided by women as they passed the stage of puberty.
-Many women are still unaware of the fact that this powerful organ is not a “love button” but rather it extends deeper into the body, flanking the vaginal canal and harnessing a double whammy of pleasure aided by the right type of stimulation.
+Freud, one of the fathers of modern psychology, deemed clitoral orgasms as infantile, and to be avoided by women as they passed puberty.
+Many women are still unaware of the fact that this powerful organ is not a “love button” but rather extends deeper into the body, flanking the vaginal canal and harnessing a double whammy of pleasure aided by the right type of stimulation.

 RELEASES FELL-GOOD CHEMICALS